JuDaF-15/JuDaF-15/README.md

 I'm passionate about digital experiences design and I currently focus my career on UI/UX design.
 I'm constantly learning so I can be part of projects that transform ideas into attractive and functional solutions.

-- 🌱 Actualmente aprendiendo diseño UI/UX
+- 🌱 Diseñador UI/UX Jr.